guildai/guild.ai/pages/docs/guides/create-object-detector.md

   </tr>
 </table>

+!!! note
+    You need both images and their associated annotations.
+If you select a dataset that separates images and annotations, ensure that you download both source files.
+If the dataset combines both images and annotations, just just need the combined source file.

-Once you have obtained annotated images, note the locations of the image files (e.g. JPG, PNG, GIF files) and of the annotations (e.g. XML files).
+Once you have the annotated images, note the locations of the image files (i.e. JPG, PNG, and GIF files) and of the annotations (i.e. XML files).

 Set the following variables: